 VCSE Digital Skills Survey

-Earlier this year, we invited voluntary, community, and social enterprises (VCSEs) across the South West to take part in a Digital Skills Survey.
+In 2025 we invited VCSE organisations across the South West to take part in a Digital Skills Survey.
 We wanted to build a clearer picture of digital skills, challenges, and opportunities across the sector.

 This was one of the first regional surveys of its kind, delivered by Tech4Good South West in partnership with Quartet Community Foundation.